Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 :point_right:
 Please remember to copy the changed Admin-Node-Manager configuration from the Policy-Studio project folder (path on Linux: `/home/<user>/apiprojects/\<project-name\>`) back to the ANM folder (`\<install-dir\>/apigateway/conf/fed`).
 Afterwards the ANM  must be restarted.

-## Setup
+## Basic Setup

-Before you start the environment based on the `docker-compose.yml` file, please adjust the `.env` file accordingly.
-The configuration is already used by the different modules as described below.
+Before you start the environment based on the `docker-compose.yml` file for the first time, please adjust the provided `.env` file accordingly.
+This file populates a number of environment variables, that are used by one or more components.
+Each environment variable is described direclty within the file.
+Obviously it's supported to run the different components on different machines.
+For instance using an existing Elasticsearch cluster or install Filebeat on your API-Gateway machine as a native software installation, instead of using a Docker-Container.
+For that, please adjust the provided `docker-compose.yml` as needed and remove the components you don't need on a certain system.
+Also, even it's not tested yet, there is no reason preventing you from deploying the Docker-Containers on a Docker-Orchestration framework such as Kubernetes, OpenShift.
+If you run into trouble with that, please create an issue.

 ### Setup filebeat
 :exclamation: __This is an important step, as otherwise Filebeat will not see and send any Open-Traffic Event data!__